 This, added to the fact that often their colors don’t start to show until the kittens are a bit older, makes it even more tricky to recognize them.
 If you manage to buy from a trusted breeder that gives good evidence of parentage, chances are you’ll be paying a hefty fee for one of these rare cats.

-By now, you know that a purebred Flame Point Siamese is rare.
-With rarity comes prosperity (to breeders) because this breed is expensive.
+By now, you know that a purebred Flame Point Siamese is quite rare to find.
+With rarity comes prosperity (to breeders) because this breed is quite expensive.
 You can expect to pay anything from $400 to $2000.

-If you prefer to buy, it would be better to choose an area with many breeders that produce high-quality kittens to ensure good health.
-That way, you know what you’re paying for while keeping the costs down on potentially expensive illnesses down the road and ensuring a happier life for your kitty.
+If you prefer to buy, then t would be better to choose an area with lots of breeders that produce high-quality kittens to ensure good health.
+That way, you know what you’re paying for while keeping the costs down on potentially expensive illnesses down the road as well as ensuring a happier life for your kitty.

-How long do Flame Point Siamese cats live, you might wonder?
+How long does this Red Point cat live, you might wonder?
 For a Siamese cat, a 20-year lifespan is not uncommon.
 The average lifespan of the Flame Point Siamese is about the same at 15 years once fully grown.
 However, they can live for a few years longer than that with proper care.

-Of course, a few health conditions could shorten your cat’s lifespan or make its life a bit more challenging.
+Of course, there are a few health conditions that could shorten your cat’s lifespan or make its life a bit more challenging.

 While a Flame Point Siamese is a mixed breed, some of the most common health issues in the breed are hereditary from its Siamese parent.
-If you spot any symptoms of these health conditions, you should take your pet to the vet for a checkup.
+If you spot any symptoms of these health conditions, taking your pet to the vet for a checkup is best.

 Arthritis in cats is quite common and won’t shorten your cat’s life.
-However, it affects your pet’s quality of life as they’ll have joint pain and may move uncomfortably.
+It does, however, affect your pet’s quality of life as they’ll have joint pain and may move uncomfortably.
 Usually, older cats get it over time, but younger cats can develop it too.
 Unfortunately, there is no cure, but treatments to manage pain are available.

 Cats with arthritis might have difficulty walking or getting up or down.
 You might also notice that their joints may be swollen or stiff.
 While the illness is treatable, you can avoid it by helping your cat with regular exercise and maintaining a healthy weight.

 Siamese cats have a predisposition to hip dysplasia.
-Much like arthritis, this condition has to do with joint irregularities.
+Much like arthritis, this condition has to do with irregularities in the joints.
 However, this joint pain is targeted to the hip joints and happens in the developmental stage.
-Over time this can become painful and cause arthritis, but it is treatable.
+Over time this can become painful and cause arthritis, but luckily it is treatable.

 Retinal degeneration in your Flame Point cat is a strong possibility.
 This condition leads to your cat’s retinas degenerating, which can eventually cause blindness.
 A common telltale symptom of this condition is when your cat becomes disoriented or starts bumping into things.

-You can spot the earliest signs of this retinal condition in kittens as early as one and a half years old.
-After this progression speeds up quite fast, and within three to four years, complete blindness has taken over.
-Unfortunately, no cure or treatment is available, so regular checkups are essential.
+You can spot the earliest signs of this retinal condition in Flame Point Siamese kittens as early as one and a half years old.
+After this, progression speeds up quite fast and within three to four years, complete blindness has taken over.
+Unfortunately, there is no cure or treatment available, so regular checkups are essential.

 Pica is probably the oddest condition to expect from your Flame Point Siamese.
-Cats with pica will often eat or lick strange things like plastic, woolen garments, and cardboard.
+Cats with pica will often eat or lick strange things like plastic, woollen garments, and cardboard.

 While the definitive cause is still unknown, speculation is that it could be several issues that often develop when kittens are just three months old.
 Luckily, most kittens grow out of the bizarre habit by one or two years of age.

 Sadly, with this condition, cats are eating things that aren’t edible, so they won’t always sit well in their stomachs.
-Common symptoms are thus vomiting, diarrhea, oral ulcers, and a decreased appetite.
+Common symptoms are thus vomiting, diarrhoea, oral ulcers, and a decreased appetite.

 Pica can be because of a compulsive disorder, stress, or boredom.
 If that’s the case, a puzzle feeder or other interactive toys might help keep them occupied.